vrubleg/hostscmd/ReadMeEn.txt

 ------------------------------------------------------------------------------------------------------------------------
   Changelog
 ------------------------------------------------------------------------------------------------------------------------

+v1.6.2 [2020/XX/XX]
+ - Fixed an error which may cause a freeze on a malformed hosts file..
+ - The "list" command uses "--all" as an argument instead of "all".
+ - More understandable messages from the "add" command when you are trying to add already existing hosts.

 v1.6.1 [2019/07/07]
  - Program is built for .NET Framework 4.0 (it is preinstalled on Windows 8 and 10)